oikos-cash/oikos-docs-bsc/content/contracts/SupplySchedule.md

 ### `INFLATION_START_DATE`

-The timestamp at which the inflationary SNX supply began to be minted.
+The timestamp at which the inflationary OKS supply began to be minted.

 **Type:** `uint public constant`